 To search for driving records, you have to do a driving records search.

 Have you ever searched for criminal records?
 Was it easy?
-Was your search online or did you make a phone call to the Tarrant County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the Tarrant County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your comments might help other people.

 Tell Your Story

 For Federal crimes, the FBI has a listing of the Ten Most Wanted Fugitives.
 In Tarrant County, the Sheriff has a list of most wanted criminals, too.

 While the prospect of being incarcerated in Tarrant County Jail – Green Bay Facility is no fun, eventually you will get accustomed to the routine that is set for you.
 You will get a wake-up alarm at about 6:00am, and next you’ll have roll call.
 Next, you will get breakfast.
 Following breakfast you will work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.